Below is the transcript of Mr Major’s speech which was made in Jerusalem on Sunday 12th March 1995.

 Those historic differences I believe are behind us and we are bound now by friendship, respect, cooperation and understanding.
 Our political relationship, as both of us have made clear again today, has never been as warm as it is tonight, we have never had so much content and so much common ground, and it is my wish, Prime Minister, and yours, that we keep that valued effect and build on it in the future.

-Since you took office, Prime Minister, there has been a marked and very welcome increase
+Since you took office, Prime Minister, there has been a marked and very welcome increase in high-

 In what developed into their largest and most significant operation since 1945, the United Kingdom Special Forces were charged specifically with countering the threat posed by the Iraqi Scud missiles.
 Those Special Forces achieved very remarkable success; significantly fewer Scuds took to the air as a direct result of their efforts.
 In carrying out their tasks, the Special Forces and the air crews supporting them showed a determination and a courage of the highest order.
 In little more than one month, Prime Minister, some forty gallantry awards were won by those involved in those operations on land and in the air and in this country of all countries in the world that so well understands the meaning of courage, the value of that contribution needs no further underlining.